 Description Preview

-The SMBv1 server in Microsoft Windows Vista SP2, Windows Server 2008 SP2 and R2 SP1, Windows 7 SP1, Windows 8.1, Windows Server 2012 Gold and R2, Windows RT 8.1, and Windows 10 Gold, 1511, and 1607, as well as Windows Server 2016, is vulnerable to a remote code execution vulnerability.
-This vulnerability allows remote attackers to execute arbitrary code on the affected systems by sending specially crafted packets.
-This vulnerability is distinct from others documented in CVE-2017-0143, CVE-2017-0145, CVE-2017-0146, and CVE-2017-0148.
+The SMBv1 server in affected Windows platforms (including Windows Vista SP2, Windows Server 2008 SP2 and R2 SP1, Windows 7 SP1, Windows 8.1, Windows Server 2012 Gold and R2, Windows RT 8.1, Windows 10 versions 1507/1511/1607, and Windows Server 2016) is exploitable by remote attackers through specially crafted packets, enabling arbitrary code execution with the potential for full system compromise.
+This vulnerability is distinct from CVE-2017-0143, CVE-2017-0145, CVE-2017-0146, and CVE-2017-0148.
+It is commonly referred to in relation to the SMB Remote Code Execution family and was widely publicized as an active exploit vector in 2017.

 Overview